Build your professional and academic career with internships. Learn how to find the right internships through your community college campus.

 This video shares another student's experience with an internship.

 How Do I Find an Internship?

 The steps to finding an internship may vary depending upon one’s course of study and one’s location.
-Students interested in internships can generally find out more information at their campus’ students services center; or students can meet with their professors
+Students interested in internships can generally find out more information at their campus’ student services center.
+They can also meet with their professors

 and instructors for added advice and support.